Mayuresh-loves-cpp/PGP-backend/README.md

 npm start
 ```

-Use follwing command to server in development mode
+Use follwing command to run server in development mode.
 ```sh
 npm run dev
 ```